13 Ecommerce Holiday Marketing Tips to Implement Now!

 6. Evade expensive keywords with display advertising

-Our third holiday marketing tip for Google advertisers was taming the expensiveness of seasonal keywords with the help of audience targeting solutions.
+Our third holiday advertising and marketing tip for Google advertisers was taming the expensiveness of seasonal keywords with the help of audience targeting solutions.
 As effective as that tactic can be, you may find that you want (or need) to avoid pricey keywords altogether.
 This is where our final Google Ads tip comes into play: Connect with your prospects on the Google Display Network!

 Despite the relative lack of commercial intent found on the display network, there are two key tactics you can use to drive value out of your display ads this holiday season.